Jonathan India Player Props: Reds vs. Pirates

-Jonathan India -- 3-for-4 with a double and an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Pittsburgh Pirates, with Mitch Keller on the hill, on April 21 at 6:35 PM ET.
+The Cincinnati Reds, including Jonathan India (batting .313 in his past 10 games, with four doubles, five walks and five RBI), take on starting pitcher Rich Hill and the Pittsburgh Pirates at PNC Park, Saturday at 6:35 PM ET.

-In his last game, he racked up three hits (going 3-for-4 with a double and an RBI) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-4) against the Pirates.

 Jonathan India Game Info & Props vs. the Pirates